AlexandreWANG915/AlexandreWANG915.github.io/index.md

 ## About Me

-I received my B.E. in Microelectronics at Sun Yat-sen Universtiy, where I was fortunate to be advised by Prof. Shanlin Xiao.
-From 2022 to 2023, I was a research intern at the HKUST(GZ), working with Prof. Renjing Xu.
+I completed my Bachelor of Engineering (B.E.) in Microelectronics from Sun Yat-sen University in June 2023, under the guidance of Prof. Shanlin Xiao.
+Additionally, I had the opportunity to work as a research intern at the Hong Kong University of Science and Technology (HKUST), Guangzhou campus, from 2022 to 2023, where I collaborated with Prof. Renjing Xu.

 ## Research Interests